-The Commission published the 'retail investments package' on 24 May 2023, comprising wide-ranging measures to: improve the information consumers receive about financial products; address conflicts of interest in the sales process; impose a ban on inducements for products sold without financial advice; enhance the "best interest" test for financial advisers; crack down on online "finfluencers"; and introduce "value for money" obligations for costs and performance.
+The Commission published the 'retail investments package' on 24 May 2023, comprising wide-ranging measures to:

+- improve the information consumers receive about financial products; - address conflicts of interest in the sales process; - impose a ban on inducements for products sold without financial advice; - enhance the "best interest" test for financial advisers; - · crack down on online "finfluencers"; and - introduce "value for money" obligations for costs and performance.

 - The Commission's proposal for improving the retail investment framework was originally expected in H1 2022.
-The retail investment package eventually published in May 2023 consists of: - A proposal for an Omnibus Directive that will amend existing EU Directives (including MiFID2) as regards EU retail investor protection rules; and - A proposal for a Regulation amending the PRIIPs Regulation as regards the modernisation of the key information document. - The European Parliament and Council will now separately consider the proposals before entering into negotiations on the final texts.
-Once adopted, the proposed Regulation states that it should apply from the date 18 months after the entry into force date. - Member states will have twelve months from the entry into force date to transpose it and shall apply the proposed Directive's provisions from the date eighteen months after the entry into force date.
+The retail investment package eventually adopted in May 2023 consists of: - A proposal for an Omnibus Directive that will amend existing EU Directives (including MiFID2) as regards EU retail investor protection rules; and - A proposal for a Regulation amending the PRIIPs Regulation as regards the modernisation of the key information document. - The European Parliament and Council are separately considering the proposals before entering into negotiations on the final texts. - Once adopted, Member states will have twelve months from the entry into force date to transpose it and shall apply the proposed Directive's provisions from the date eighteen months after the entry into force date.